LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 > ## Try exploring
 >
 > Move around the computer, get used to moving in and out of directories,
 > see how different file types appear in the Unix shell.
+Be sure to use the `pwd` and
+> `cd` commands, and the different flags for the `ls` command you learned so far.
+>
-If you run Windows,
+> If you run Windows,
 > also try typing `explorer .` to open Explorer for the current directory
 > (the single dot means "current directory").
 If you're on Mac or Linux,
 > try `open .` instead.